 If you have not been in-touch with your customers, it is time to reconnect.
 Even if reopening is still weeks away, you need to get back on the radar of your customer base.

-For instance, even though theaters are closed, Cineplex is reaching out to their Scene members with movie rental promotions for new releases.
+For instance, even though theaters are closed, Cineplex is reaching out to their Scene members with movie rental promotions for new releases (as seen below).

 Retail expert Francesca Nicasio recommends utilizing “multiple communication channels, including email, SMS, and social media.”
 Keep in mind the consumer trends above as you craft your promotions and outreach messages.